Academic and Learning Resources Librarian

 An advice sheet on citing and referencing using the Harvard style can be found at this link.

-An excellent guide to referencing which mainly includes Harvard examples is called ‘Cite them Right: the essential referencing guide’ , this is available online and also in book form in the library, shelf mark 808.027/PEA.
+An excellent guide to referencing which mainly includes Harvard examples is called ‘Cite them Right: the essential referencing guide’.
 It gives you examples of how to reference various resources such as:

 - web pages with no authors or titles, etc

-- wikis and social networking sites such as Facebook or Twitter
+- social media sites such as Facebook or Twitter

 - computer games or programs